clojure-data-science-course/blog/resources/templates/md/posts/2018-12-15-suggested-project-probabilistic-programming-examples.md

   - Anglican -- if you are interested in flexibility, language design and expressive power.
   - Bayadera -- if you are interested in high performance and GPU computing (note that it is rather under-documented, and may be a bit challenging to study)

-2. Choose a some example-oriented textbook about Bayesian statistics.
+2. Choose a some example-oriented textbook about Bayesian Methods.
   - [Bayesian Methods for Hackers](https://github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers) by [Cameron Davidson-Pilon](https://twitter.com/cmrn_dp) is one good candidate, as it is very code-oriented.

 3. Reading through the book, see if you can reimplement the examples.